0hsn/hence/docs/api-docs.md

 _Added in `[v0.9]`_

-Hence config is a utility that can be used for several purpose, such as access context data, logging, etc. A global hence configuration is already created on module loading.
+Hence config is a multipurpose utility, such as access context data, logging, etc. A global hence configuration is already created on module loading.

 ### Enable logging